django-cms/django-cms/docs/extending_cms/fields.rst

 .. py:class:: cms.models.fields.PageField

-    This is a foreign key field to the :class:`cms.models.pagemodel.Page` model that defaults to using the :class:`cms.forms.fields.PageSelectFormField`
+    This is a foreign key field to the :class:`cms.models.pagemodel.Page` model that defaults to the :class:`cms.forms.fields.PageSelectFormField` form
-    form field when rendered in forms.
+    field when rendered in forms.
 It has the same API as the :class:`django.db.models.fields.related.ForeignKey` but does not require
     the ``othermodel`` argument.